fielddaylab/FloatingDropdown/README.md

 # FloatingDropdown
 Simple reusable web component for web games linking to the [Vault](https://vault.fielddaylab.wisc.edu/)

-This repository houses a reusable html component for the Vault floating dropdown on free browser-based games.
+This repository houses a reusable HTML component for the Vault floating dropdown on free browser-based games.
 There are two pieces used for this component:
 1. The HTML template used to display the component on the dom
-2. the Unity javascript plugin to be used to remove the buttom after exitting the title screen.
+2. the Unity javascript plugin to be used to remove the button after exiting the title screen.

 ## 1. Adding the Component
 This example illustrates how this component can be added to a project